 Home & Gardens

-Prestonfield's historic public rooms are great places to enjoy a drink, dine or to hide away and just enjoy the surroundings.
+Prestonfield's historic public rooms are great places to enjoy a drink, dine or just hide away and enjoy the surroundings.
 Each is uniquely furnished in Prestonfield's trademark style; with ravishing art, antiques and lashings of charm.

-Among the ancient Mortlake tapestries, gilded antiques and ancestral portraits you'll find comfortable sofas, board games, piles of books and a roaring log fire.
-By day the perfect spot for afternoon tea, at night, a magical room to enjoy after dinner drinks.
+You'll find comfortable sofas, board games, piles of books, and a roaring log fire among the ancient Mortlake tapestries, gilded antiques, and ancestral portraits.
+By day the perfect spot for afternoon tea, and by night, a magical room to enjoy after-dinner drinks.

 The Leather Room is named after the lavish panels of gilded 17th century leather from Cordoba, installed here as long ago as 1687 and recently restored.
 Originally the state bedchamber, it is now a romantic drawing room.